-Coconut crunch chicken strips lightly coated in shredded coconut are my wonderfully crispy, fun, and extra delicious take on traditional chicken strips!
-With a creamy and mildly sweet-spicy honey-mango sauce for dipping, these strips are a finger-licking favorite for both kids and adults alike!
+Coconut crunch chicken strips, lightly coated in shredded coconut, are my wonderfully crispy, fun, and extra delicious take on traditional chicken strips!
+With a creamy and mildly sweet and spicy honey-mango sauce for dipping, these strips are a finger-licking favorite for both kids and adults alike!

-Crispy, freshly-fried chicken strips with an accompaniment of delicious sauce are one of those simple indulgences that I find myself craving more often than I’d probably like to admit. 😉
+Crispy chicken strips with a delicious dipping sauce are one of those simple indulgences that always bring out the kid in me, and I find myself craving them more often than I’d probably like to admit. 😉

-And because I like to play around with classic staples, I came up with my own tasty spin on traditional chicken strips by rolling these in shredded coconut before frying for extra crunch and flavorful, then serve them with a creamy, honey mango dipping sauce as an accompaniment!
+And because I like to play around with classic staples, I came up with my own tasty spin on traditional chicken strips.
+Before frying, I roll them in shredded coconut for extra crunch and flavor, then serve with a creamy, honey mango dipping sauce on the side.

-These strips are a little bit sweet and a little bit savory, and totally finger-licking good for “kids” of all ages to enjoy!
+So these strips savory with a hint of sweet, and totally finger-licking good for “kids” of all ages to enjoy!

 How to Make Coconut Crunch Chicken Strips with Honey Mango Dipping Sauce

 While most chicken strips recipes call for a light dusting of flour, then a dunk in egg wash or buttermilk, and then a dip back into the flour again (or even breadcrumbs), I take these strips-with-a-twist in a coconut-y direction instead.

 Since chicken is as versatile as it is when it comes to various flavor profiles, coating strips of marinated chicken in sweetened shredded coconut and lightly frying until golden is absolutely scrumptious.